How to Help a Hash Addict

 - Do I spend quite a bit of money to buy hashish?

-- Do I often use hashish to relieve stress (more than once a week)?
+- Do I often use it to relieve stress (more than once a week)?

 - Have I ever used hashish in situations where I knew that I shouldn’t have, such as operating an automobile, operating machinery, at work, or at school?

-- Do I find myself thinking about using hashish nearly every day?
+- Do I find myself thinking about using it nearly every day?

 - Do I spend the majority of my time buying or using hashish?

-- Have I given up activities that I use to engage in because of my hashish usage?
+- Have I given up activities that I use to engage in because of my usage?

 - Have I ever missed work, school, or other important events as a result of using hashish?